kenfusion/raspberry-pi/README.md

 Lastly be sure to update the PRESENTERS.md with your name, topic, and time estimated for your demo.

 ### Any questions?
-Feel free to contact the KeyLUG organizers.
+Feel free to contact the KeyLUG organizers at http://www.meetup.com/KeyLUG/.